vyivanov/vyivanov/README.md

 Proficient engineer with focus on 3 domains:

-- Electrical Engineering, Computer Science, Machine Learning
+- Computer Science, Electrical Engineering, Machine Learning

 Built practical experience in 3 areas:

-- Consumer Electronics, Industrial IoT and Robotics, Self-Driving Cars
+- Consumer Electronics, Industrial IoT and Robotics, Self-Driving Technology

 Helped to solve SW and HW problems for 4 types of companies: